-111311 40110113 101 001 SECTION A PROPERTY INFORMATION FOR INSURANCE COMPANY USE BUILDING OWNER'S NAME POLICY NUMBER STREET ADDRESS (Including Ap COMPANY NAIC NUMBER OTHER DESCRIPTION (Let and Block Numbers, etc.) Tax Parcel 100-02-040 fot 31 Wildwood Ests.
-CITY Proscott . • STATE 2 SEZIP CODE SECTION B FLOOD INSURANCE RATE MAP (FIRM) INFORMATION Provide the following from the proper FIRM (See Instructions): 1.
+SECTION A PROPERTY INFORMATION FOR INSURANCE COMPANY USE BUILDING OWNER'S NAME POLICY NUMBER STREET ADDRESS (Including Apt., Unit, Suite and/or Bldg.
+Number) OR P.O.
+ROUTE AND BOX NUMBER YOUR DOI Dr. (ROBOX 26480) COMPANY NAIC NUMBER OTHER DESCRIPTION (Lot and Block Numbers, etc.) Tax Parcel 402-02-128 Dewey (heroth Valley) ASTATE ZIP CODE (Sto 3/2) SECTION B FLOOD INSURANCE RATE MAP (FIRM) INFORMATION 1 Provide the following from the proper FIRM (See Instructions): 1.
 COMMUNITY NUMBER 2.
 PANEL NUMBER 3.
 SUFFIX 4.
 DATE OF FIRM INDEX 5.
-FIRM ZONE 6.
-BASE FLOOD ELEVATION (in AO Zones, use depth) 040093 1020 B 8-19-1985 5420.4 7.
+FIRM ZONE 8-19-85 A BASE FLOOD ELEVATION (in AO Zones, use depth) 7.
 Indicate the elevation datum system used on the FIRM for Base Flood Elevations (BFE): NGVD '29 Other (describe on back) 8.
-For Zones A or V, where no BFE is provided on the FIRM, and the community has established a BFE for this building site, indicate the community's BFE: SECTION ON C BUILDI NG ELEVATION INFORM IATION 2(a).
-FIRM Zones A1-A30, AE, AH, and A (with BFE).
-The top of the reference level floor from the selected diagram is at an elevation of Section B, Item 7).
-SECTION D COMMUNITY INFORMATION 1.
-If the community official responsible for verifying building elevations specifies that the reference level indicated in Section C, Item 1 is not the "lowest floor" as defined in the community's floodplain management ordinance, the elevation of the building's "lowest floor" as defined by the ordinance is:
+For Zones A or V, where no BFE is provided on the FIRM, and the community has established a BFE for this building site, indicate the community's BFE: 1 feet NGVD (or other FIRM datum-see Section B, Item 7).
+SECTION C BUILDING ELEVATION INFORMATION of Section B, Item 7).
+A l l l feet above or equation under Comments on Page 2.)
+4. Elevation reference mark used appears on FIRM: Yes A No (See Instructions on Page 4) 5.
+The reference level elevation is based on: Actual construction construction drawings (NOTE: Use of construction drawings is only valid if the building does not yet have the reference level case this certificate will only be valid for the building during the course of construction.
+A post-construction will be required once construction is complete.) ction Elevation Certificate 6.
+The elevation of the lowest grade immediately adjacent to the building is: 1 96.2 feet NGVD Section B, Item 7). (or other FIRM datum-see SECTION D COMMUNITY INFORMATION , 1.
+If the community official responsible for verifying building elevations specifies that the reference level is not the "lowest floor" as defined in the community's floodplain management ordinance, the elevation floor" as defined by the ordinance is: of the building's "lowest